 - Length: 1200mm

 - Weight (including customer): 300kg

-We would ask that you transfer to a seat, where possible, for your own safety.
-Many scooters are not designed to be transported in an assembled state inside a moving vehicle and there is less risk of breakages or accident if you are able to transfer into a seat.
+Customers are welcome to travel with their mobility scooter on any of our services.
+We ask that where possible, you transfer to a seat onboard for your own safety.
+Many scooters are not designed to be transported in an assembled state inside a moving vehicle, and there is less risk of breakages or accident if you are able to transfer into a seat.

 Scooters which are larger than the footprint can be carried if folded and stored as luggage.
 During rail replacement, bus operators may have limited space or restrictions for scooters, in such circumstances we will try and source a suitable accessible taxi noting there may be limitations on the size of scooter they can accept also.
 Taxis and minibuses may require you to transfer to a seat for safe travel.